 - Don’t chug your drinks.
 If you’re chugging drinks, you are drinking to get drunk, which can lead to getting sick, binge drinking, and alcohol abuse down the line.
 Choose drinks that you enjoy drinking and that you can sip over a longer period of time instead of ones that taste so bad you feel like you have to toss them back.
 This way, your body has more time to absorb and metabolize the alcohol that you’re putting into it.

-- Don’t accept drinks that you didn’t see made or ones you made yourself.
+- Don’t accept drinks that you didn’t see being made.
 Alcohol is the most commonly used date rape drug, but there are actual substances that can be easily added to your drink that will cause amnesia, loss of motor function, and impaired judgment.
+Make all your own drinks and don’t leave then unattended for any reason.

 - Don’t mix drugs and alcohol.
 While this is particularly true for illegal drugs, you should also be aware that everyday over-the-counter medications and prescription drugs may also interact with alcohol.
 Read about the side effects of any medications you are taking.
 If they interact with alcohol, drink water or soda for the evening instead.